Twe-Maker/MonkeyPox/README.md

 # MonkeyPox
 An ongoing outbreak of monkeypox was confirmed on 6 May 2022, beginning with a British resident.
-Show the spread of monkeypox and with its few symptoms.
+Show the spread of monkeypox and its few symptoms.

 Project to demonstrate data manipulation with python.

+# Graph
+{% include Symptoms.html %}

 ## Installation